Boulder High School

 Boulder High School is a high school in Boulder, Colorado, United States.
 It is part of the Boulder Valley School District.

 Boulder High School was founded in 1875 as a preparatory school to the University of Colorado.
 In 1876, it was the first high school in Colorado to graduate a class.
-The school is located in downtown Boulder, adjacent to the university’s campus and four blocks from the Pearl Street Mall.
+The school is located in downtown Boulder, across Boulder Creek from the university’s campus and four blocks from the Pearl Street Mall.

 Construction

 Boulder High School's building at 1604 Arapahoe Avenue was constructed in 1933 by the Works Project Administration.
 The facade is classic Streamline Moderne.
 The school's art deco auditorium has also been preserved.
 The building was constructed with "Colorado Red" flagstone and limestone, the same materials from which the University of Colorado is built.
 With funding from a Boulder Valley School District (BVSD) bond program, parts of the school were renovated or expanded in 2008.
 The changes include a remodeled ESL wing and counseling office, a new gymnasium, a larger administrative wing, and a bigger auditorium backstage.
 Most of the school's recent additions also have flagstone facades, but none retain the original art deco design.